 Neurofibromatosis type 1 occurs in 1 in 3,000 to 4,000 people worldwide.

+Mutations in the NF1 gene cause neurofibromatosis type 1.
 The NF1 gene provides instructions for making a protein called neurofibromin.
 This protein is produced in many cells, including nerve cells and specialized cells surrounding nerves (oligodendrocytes and Schwann cells).
 Neurofibromin acts as a tumor suppressor, which means that it keeps cells from growing and dividing too rapidly or in an uncontrolled way.
 Mutations in the NF1 gene lead to the production of a nonfunctional version of neurofibromin that cannot regulate cell growth and division.
 As a result, tumors such as neurofibromas can form along nerves throughout the body.
 It is unclear how mutations in the NF1 gene lead to the other features of neurofibromatosis type 1, such as café-au-lait spots and learning disabilities.

 Neurofibromatosis type 1 is considered to have an autosomal dominant pattern of inheritance.
 People with this condition are born with one mutated copy of the NF1 gene in each cell.
 In about half of cases, the altered gene is inherited from an affected parent.
 The remaining cases result from new mutations in the NF1 gene and occur in people with no history of the disorder in their family.